leb2/slique/README.md

 # Slique #

+_Note: Slique is no longer being maintained and may no longer be 100% compatible with the current Reddit._

 A clean and soothing theme for Reddit.
 [View the demo](http://reddit.com/r/slique) for markup required to style the sidebar.